k-kashapov/Binary-Translator/README.md

 ## Variables

-The language standart we use does not require variable declaration before usage.
+The language standard we use does not require variable declaration before usage.
 However, in the language front-end implementation we treat undeclared variables as an error.